irydacea/eidyia/README.md

 # Eidyia - Wesnoth Site Status Service Stateful Support Survey Bot

-`eidyia` is a Discord.py bot that performs Wesnoth.org site status monitoring and reporting.
+`eidyia` is a Discord and IRC bot that performs Wesnoth.org site status monitoring and reporting.

 Most of the hard work is done by [`valen`](https://github.com/wesnoth/valen), which has its own Web front-end publicly available at <https://status.wesnoth.org/>.